San Diego Zoo Safari Park

-The San Diego Zoo Safari Park is a zoo and safari park in the San Pasqual Valley, in the northern part of the city of San Diego, California.
+The San Diego Zoo Safari Park is a zoo and safari park in San Pasqual Valley, in the northern part of the city of San Diego, California, United States.
 Opened in 1972, the park operates as a sister location to the San Diego Zoo in Balboa Park; it features a more specific focus on animals from arid environments.

-The park houses over 3,000 animals representing more than 300 species.
+The park houses over 3,000 animals representing more than 400 species.
 It hosts a large array of wild and endangered animals from every continent except Antarctica.
 It also includes a botanical garden with over one million plants.
 In 2022, the park attracted over 1.6 million visitors.

 Its parent organization, the San Diego Zoo Wildlife Alliance, is a private nonprofit conservation organization, and has one of the largest zoological membership associations in the world.
 The San Diego Zoo Wildlife Alliance also operates the San Diego Zoo.